TelepathicGrunt/TACT/README.txt

 Adjustments done:

+- Added config option to change the stun duration of Primitive Club.

 - Made Underweed, Tree Star, Fiddlehead, and Curly Fern be replaceable by blocks in your hand just like how vanilla grass and fern can be replaced by player block placing.

 - Added all Alex's Cave biomes to `minecraft:is_overworld` tag for compatibility with other mods and datapacks.